-- There are no tears or cuts in the pages, especially the photo page.
+- there are no tears or cuts in the pages, especially the photo page

-- Everything on the photo page is legible and clear.
+- everything on the photo page is legible and clear

-- No pages have been removed.
+- no pages have been removed

-- There is no alteration or tampering.
+- there is no alteration or tampering.

 Australian passports contain a chip with your details from the photo page.
 Border authorities read this information electronically at passport control.

-It is unusual for a passport chip to fail.
+It's unusual for a passport chip to fail.
 If you suspect that the chip in your passport doesn’t work, you can:

-Emergency passports do not contain a chip.
+Emergency passports don't contain a chip.